pithlessly/cdc-compression/README.md

 ![Desmos graph showing three curves representing cumulative byte counts for the first N versions.
 The data for the resulting curve can be found in `report.txt`.](image/growth.png).

 - The black dots (top) represent the number of bytes needed to store all versions without compression.
-Since every new version stores the previous version along with an additional line, it has quadratic growth.
+Since every new version contains all the lines of the previous version along with an additional line, it has quadratic growth.
 - The green dots (bottom) represent the bytes needed to store only the latest version, which grows linearly.
 - The purple dots (middle) represent the bytes needed to store all versions using CDC deduplication.
 It is calculated as `(total bytes of all distinct chunks) + (4 * # of references to chunks)`, with the theory that the model could be implemented using having each version refer to a series of chunks by 32-bit hash.